-This is an incredibly rare opportunity for medical students to experience emergency medicine, including surgery.
-Emergency surgery interns are placed in hospitals and clinics in Arusha, and observe both simple and complex procedures being carried out.
+This internship provides an incredibly rare opportunity for medical students to experience emergency medicine, including surgery.
+Emergency Medicine & Surgery interns are placed in hospitals and clinics in Arusha, and observe both simple and complex procedures being carried out.
 You’ll work closely with local surgeons with trauma systems, International Red Cross and field experience all across Africa.

-- Learn how emergency surgery and trauma medical teams operate in Tanzania
+- Learn how emergency surgery and trauma medical teams work in Tanzania

 - Observe both simple and complex procedures being expertly executed by African surgeons, and learn from surgeons afterwards

 - Gain practical healthcare skills and build your understanding in specific medical departments of interest to you

 - Enjoy spare time in Arusha, go on safari in the Serengeti, and explore world famous natural landscapes

 Type of host organizations:

 - Public hospitals